GlennGoddard/Lights/README.md

 I have a lot more comments to add to the readme file; but I am posting this finally after a few years so everyone has access to it.
 I have given different versions to people over the years but this is just easier.
 Enjoy.

+# Change Log

+4/2/2010  1300
+Fixed an MQTT Variable that occasionally caused a MQTT failure Updated MQTT to include more Topics, also established sub Topics

+# Things to Add / Contemplate

+Change MQTT to add the last time each function was run - Maybe Reduce MQTT publish (need to rework, might delay some info such as function calls to not be real time)